cran/wsrf/README.md

 clusters of machines to build random forest models from high dimensional data with reduced elapsed times.

+## Note

+Because of the back-compatibility of Windows or some other problems that we currently don't know, the package will crash R on Windows, users of Windows need to run R in Windows XP compatibility mode to avoid crash.

 ## Documentation & Examples